 If you find yourself needing to replace your Konjac Sponge every 3-4 weeks, read this!

 Some try comparing the Konjac Sponge to a Clarisonic, and I’m like “Honey, they are two different things!”
-The Konjac Sponge is a great complimentary tool, especially for taking off facial masks and just for some gentle exfoliation in general.
+The Konjac Sponge is a great complementary tool, especially for taking off facial masks and just for some gentle exfoliation in general.
 Will it make your skin baby smooth?
-Yes and No, it really depends on the type of sponge and your skin type.
+Yes, and no. It really depends on the type of sponge and your skin type.
 But they are very price-worthy that it doesn’t hurt to have one hanging in the bathroom!

 However, after using it for the past years I’ve never had an issue with it.
 And while doing my research I came across this blog post by Veronica Gorgeois, busting the myth!
 Where we find out that the Konjac Sponge, if anything, is in the ideal pH-range to work as a cleanser!

 As I’m looking to replacing the pink clay sponge, I’m happy to see how many different infusions that has come to the market!
 The Konjac Sponge Company recently came out with two new: one with Chamomile for irritated skin and one with Green Tea to purify the skin.
 But also Andalou Naturals has their convenient duo packs: Clarity+Enlightenment, Polished To Perfection and It’s Okay To Be Sensitive.
 I’m really not sure if the infusions give anything, but it’s fun to know it’s in there, you know.